 However, there are several specific circumstances in which I cannot ethically or legally guarantee complete confidentiality:

-If I learn that a child, elderly or disabled person has been or will be abused or neglected
+If you share that a child, elderly or disabled person has been or will be abused or neglected.

 Even in the above circumstances, only essential information will be revealed and if possible, you will be informed before any information is disclosed.
 Otherwise, I will not inform anyone about your treatment, diagnosis or any personal information without your full awareness and written permission.